minecraftforum/rules/rules/global/rules.markdown

     Accusing someone of trolling, which is known as "Troll Calling" is also disallowed,
     eg: "Stop trolling", "You're a troll!".
 If someone is trolling they should be reported.

+*__Fully Quote Lengthy OPs__

+    "OP" stands for Original Post, as in the opening post of a thread.
+Do not quote the entirity of these posts if they prove lengthy.

 ### Illegal Activity

 * __Piracy__